-- 1 Select Window > Preferences > General > Workspace and click the Other option under Text File Encoding. - 2 Use the drop down menu and select an encoding mode from the list provided.
-Click Apply to keep your changes.
+- 1 Select Preferences > General > Workspace and click the Other option under Text File Encoding. - 2 Use the drop down menu and select an encoding mode from the list provided. - 3 Click Apply to save your changes.

-To change text file encoding on a specific, folder, or project in:
+To change text file encoding on a specific, folder, or project:

-- 1 Right-click on the file, folder or project that you want to modify and choose Properties. - 2 Modify the encoding selection on the Resource properties page that appears.
+- 1 Right-click on the file, folder or project that you want to modify and choose Properties. - 2 Modify the Text file encoding selection on the Resource properties page that appears.